Amber-Plus/Amber-Plus/README.md

 # Amber-Plus

-A supplement tool to AMBER alerts.
+A supplement tool to AMBER alerts for CSCI499.

 ### Team Members